 Hell to the yes.
 The Batman is getting a spin-off centered around Gotham City's boys in blue.
 It'll be coming to HBO Max at an unannounced date.

-Casey Bloys, HBO Max content chief, revealed that the series will crossover with the movie – and he might have given away the title, too.
+Casey Bloys, HBO Max content chief, revealed that the series will crossover with the movie.
 Speaking to The Wrap, he said: "Matt Reeves is obviously a producer on Gotham City PD.
 We don't want to reserve characters just for films or for TV.
 There should be kind of some fluidity between them.
 So that is the idea.
 I mean, we're in very early stages on that.
 So I don't want to suggest that any one character will be.
 But yes, that is, generally speaking, that is the idea, that there will be crossover."

 While this doesn't actually suggest that we'll be seeing Battinson on the small screen, it's still exciting to find out that the film and series will be connected to this extent.
 Plus, Bloys seems to have revealed the spin-off's title: Gotham City PD.

 According to Variety, The Batman's director, Matt Reeves, and its producer, Dylan Clark, are both signed on as executive producers.
 Boardwalk Empire creator and The Sopranos writer Terence Winter was once attached but has since left the project.
 Joe Barton, the writer/creator of crime drama Giri/Haji, is onboard to showrun instead.

 Reeves even teased how The Batman and the series connect during the movie's FanDome panel, including where it fits on the timeline.